welpo/nani/README.md

 * `pushoverkey` Your Pushover key.
 Leave empty if you don't want to use Pushover.
 * `quiet` If set to 1 it will only output the URL.
 Default is 1 (be quiet).
 * `random_length` Maximum number of extra characters the length will have (the final length will be a number between minimum_length and minimum_length+random_length).
 Default is 2, can be left empty to always have the same string length.
+* `sshfs` Same as `symbolic` except it won't use symbolic links for directories (useful for SSHFS mounted output directories)
+* `symbolic` Create symbolic links instead of new copies/hard links.
+Default is 0 (Disabled).
 * `transcode` Transcode FLAC files to MP3 V0?
 Default is 1 (Yes).
 Requires `metaflac`, `flac` and `lame`.
+* `urlformat` URL that directs to the directory set in `localdir`
 * `xclip` Send the URLs to `xclip` to get them in your local clipboard.
 Requires `xclip` and the -X flag set on the SSH session.
 Default is 1 (Enabled).

 # Arguments